 There are many dynamic models in the literature but each of them has limitations.
-For spacecraft separations on the order of hundreds of meters, the Hill-Clohessy-Wiltshire (HCW) equations have been shown to be good linear approximations of the relative dynamics,13 with the added advantage that the resulting linear time invariant system has a closed form solution.
+For spacecraft separations on the order of hundreds of meters, the Hill-Clohessy-Wiltshire (HCW) equations have been shown to be good linear approximations of the relative dynamics, $^{14}$ with the added advantage that the resulting linear time invariant system has a closed form solution.
 In addition to assuming small separations from the reference orbit, the HCW equations also assume a circular reference orbit around a perfectly spherical, and homogeneous Earth.
 These assumptions can lead to large errors in the motion predicted by the HCW equations.
-There have been many attempts to develop more exact dynamics by removing some of the assumptions made in the HCW equations.
-Tschauner and Hempel14 removed the restriction of circular orbits and developed the linear equations of motion for any orbit around a spherical Earth.
-Schweigart and Sedwick15 developed linearized dynamics which include J_2 effects and Hamel and Lafontaine16 extended this work to include eccentric orbits.
+There have been many attempts to develop higher-fidelity dynamics by removing some of the assumptions made in the HCW equations.
+Tschauner and Hempel removed the restriction of circular orbits and developed the linear equations of motion for any orbit around a spherical Earth.
+Melton developed closed-form equations of relative motion that are accurate with respect to a reference orbit with an eccentricity of 0.3 or lower.
+Schweigart and Sedwick developed linearized dynamics which include $J_2$ effects and Hamel and Lafontaine extended this work to include eccentric orbits.
 Although these dynamic models are more accurate than the HCW equations, the linearization of the dynamics induces large errors when spacecraft separations are large.
-The relative dynamics have also been derived in the form of a state transition matrix.17 If the initial states of an orbit are known, the state transition matrix can be used to find the states at any given time.
+Gim and Alfriend derived the relative dynamics in the form of a state transition matrix.
+If the initial states of an orbit are known, the state transition matrix can be used to find the states at any given time.
 The main drawback of this approach is that the state transition matrix has a complicated form, which makes it difficult to use.
-Exact nonlinear dynamics, which include the J_2 perturbation, were developed by Xu and Wang.18 Chang et al.19 derived an exact nonlinear dynamic model which includes both J_2 and atmospheric drag.
-However, the dynamics for the chief use classical orbital elements, which might make the implementation of the dynamic model more complicated.
-Therefore, this paper takes the method used by Xu and Wang18 and extends it to include atmospheric drag in addition to J_2 effects using hybrid orbital elements.
-This produces an exact dynamic model which includes the major perturbations experienced by spacecraft in LEO.
+Humi and Carter examined the relative motion of satellites about an oblate earth.
+However, these dynamics were only developed for equatorial, near-equatorial, and polar orbits.
+A dynamic model including both $J_2$ and atmospheric drag was developed by Beigelman and Gurfil.
+These dynamics are only derived for a single spacecraft so the relative motion must be found by subtracting the motion of two spacecraft.
+This requires extra computation, which could potentially increase errors in the motion.
+Additionally, the rotation of the earth is not included in the atmospheric drag modeling.
+Nonlinear relative dynamics, which include the $J_2$ perturbation, were developed by Xu and Wang.
+Our prior work derived a nonlinear dynamic model which includes both $J_2$ and atmospheric drag.
+However, the dynamics for the chief, or reference orbit, use classical orbital elements, which results in more complicated equations of motion.
+Therefore, this paper takes the method used by Xu and Wang and extends it to include atmospheric drag in addition to $J_2$ effects using hybrid orbital elements.
+This produces a nonlinear dynamic model which includes the major perturbations experienced by spacecraft in LEO.
 The derivation of this dynamic model can be found in Appendices A-B.